State of M&A Data Rooms — Q1 2026 Read the report →

 Last updated: March 2026

-I run Peony, a data room company, and I have helped set up hundreds of due diligence data rooms for M&A transactions, fundraising rounds, and PE buyouts.
+I run Peony, a data room company, and I have helped set up hundreds of due diligence data rooms for M&A transactions, fundraising rounds, PE buyouts, and independent sponsor deals.
 The single biggest pattern I see is this: sellers underestimate how many documents buyers will request and how precisely organized those documents need to be.

 Bloomberg Law's standard M&A due diligence request list contains 174 document types across 10+ categories.
 That is the baseline law firms use when drafting diligence request letters.
 In practice, a mid-market data room holds 5,000 to 50,000+ pages of individual documents across those types.